4 Nov 2022

-Joint ownership occurs where the work is prepared by two or more creators with the intention that their contributions be merged into inseparable or interdependent parts of a unitary whole.
+Joint ownership occurs when the work is prepared by two or more creators with the intention that their contributions be merged into inseparable or interdependent parts of a unitary whole.
 The intention must be to work together to create a single product.

 For work made for hire, the basic doctrine is that the employer of the creator of the work is considered the author and the copyright owner.
-The employer may be a company, organisation or an individual.
-The most clear situation that gives rise to work made for hire is where an employee produces a work within the scope of the employment.
+The employer may be a company, organisation or individual.
+The clearest situation that gives rise to work made for hire is where an employee produces a work within the scope of the employment.
 The copyright of the work would belong to the employer.

 What if the work is made by an independent contractor?
 It would constitute work for hire if it is “specifically ordered or commissioned” and is amongst the types of works itemised under law.
-So the copyright of work done by an independent contractor may not necessarily rest with the person paying money for a work.
-An employee and an independent contractor may be doing exactly the same work but who gets to retain the copyright may be different.
+So the copyright of work done by an independent contractor may not necessarily rest with the person paying money for a job.
+An employee and an independent contractor may be doing exactly the same work, but who gets to retain the copyright may be different.

-For the protection of employer, it is important to state in the employment contract that all intellectual property rights for works for hire created belong to the employer:
+For the protection of the employer, it is important to state in the employment contract that all intellectual property rights for works for hire created belong to the employer:

 It is even more important to state the ownership of the copyright under an independent contractor agreement.
-For independent contractor agreement where the customer gets the copyright, please see the below:
+For an independent contractor agreement where the customer gets the copyright, please see the below:

 For an independent contractor agreement where the copyright is retained by the contractor, please see the below: